‘Thinking is the hardest work there is, which is probably the reason, so few engage in it’. One of Henry Fords greatest quotes.

-I recently had coffee with client that I have known for over 15 years.
+I recently had a coffee with a client that I have known for over 15 years.
 He has a very successful career, both as a Sales Leader within a large enterprise and more recently in establishing his own business.
-Let’s call him John
+Let’s call him John.

 In sales, often the hardest lessons come from our biggest losses.
 That may be, for example, losing a new business sales opportunity to a competitor or losing an existing customer due to poor account management.

-I believe that sales is one of the most challenging professions, as it requires us to analyse our behaviour and address the limiting behaviour in order to succeed and move forward.
+I believe that sales is one of the most challenging professions, as it requires us to analyse our behaviour and address any limiting behaviour in order to succeed and move forward.